tjparnell/biotoolbox-nucleosome/README.md

     Generate bigWig files of nucleosome midpoint data using, for example, [bam2wig.pl](https://metacpan.org/pod/bam2wig.pl).
 Either single- or paired-end
     alignments could and have been used successfully.

+    UPDATE: Actually, working with "skinny" nucleosome coverage appears to give the best results.
+Generate nucleosome coverage over the central 50% (or less) portion of the nucleosome.
+With single-end alignments and `bam2wig.pl`, use `--shift 37 --extend 75` to generate "skinny" nucleosomes.
+This "accentuates" the nucleosome occupancy curves while averaging out the density of nucleosome midpoints.
+    There are much fewer "off-center" nucleosomes, fewer overlaps, and fewer "weak" nucleosomes called (because you can increase stringency) with this technique.

 - `verify_nucleosome_mapping.pl`